ReactFinland/site/pages/blog/2019-03-20_Brief-Guide-to-Finnish-vol--4---Saapas-a99d6eb1034f.md

 #### If you start arguing with your friend about Prettier

 ![Swans like Finland for some weird reason ([Pixabay](https://pixabay.com/photos/swans-winter-lake-frozen-cold-1991829/))](img/1__r64xZXCMZZs3UDmI0ah9Gg.jpeg)
-Swans like Finland for some weird reason ([Pixabay](https://pixabay.com/photos/swans-winter-lake-frozen-cold-1991829/))

 Let’s say after a while you get into an argument with your friend.
 You are arguing whether or not it’s valid to use [Prettier](https://prettier.io/) for formatting your code.
 Your friend might argue like this: